openstack/openstack-manuals/doc/contributor-guide/source/first-timers-quickstart.rst

    *openstack/security-guide*, *openstack/training-guides*,
    or *openstack/ha-guide* repository.

-See :ref:`troubleshoot_setup` if you have any difficulty with a repository setup.
+See :ref:`troubleshoot_setup` if you have difficulty with a repository setup.